 Does your company have any policies in place regarding how USB drives are used?

-USB drives have been popular for quite some time, especially for busy employees who need quick access to data across a variety of different machines.
-Individuals can simply carry a USB drive around with them and move data between computers with ease.
+USB drives have been popular for quite some time, especially for busy employees who need quick access to data across various machines.
+Individuals can carry a USB drive around with them and move data between computers with ease.

-While there’s no denying their ease of use, this flexibility doesn’t come without a number of shortcomings.
-A recent study published by Apricorn revealed some truly surprising statistics.
+While there’s no denying their ease of use, this flexibility doesn’t come without several shortcomings.
+A recent study published by Apricorn revealed some shocking statistics.
 The study showed that 87% of those surveyed had either lost or had a USB drive stolen without notifying their employer.
-In addition, 80% of those surveyed reported using USB drives that were not encrypted – many of which had been given to employees by vendors or received at trade shows.
+Also, 80% of those surveyed reported using USB drives that were not encrypted – many of which had been given to employees by vendors or received at trade shows.

 Risks associated with using USB drives in your organization